IDeaLab-uni-graz/amml-python-template/README.md

 1) ### Using the template with PyCharm

-If you want to use PyChar for your project, the following needs to be done in addition:What needs to be done after starting a new project to use it with PyCharm:
+If you want to use PyCharm for your project, the following needs to be done in addition:What needs to be done after starting a new project to use it with PyCharm:

 - [ ] Set up the Python interpreter to use **Docker compose**, or possibly also Docker.
 - [ ] Set the Jupyter server to listen on all addresses by adding `--ip 0.0.0.0` to _command line arguments_ for the local Jupyter connection.